 Many women are looking for that perfect pregnancy diet.
-One that will help them feel great, nourish their growing baby within, and perhaps help them not gain too much weight.
+One that will help them feel great, nourish their growing baby within, and perhaps help them not gain too much weight (pregnant women are like powerlifters after all).

 But there is so much conflicting information out there.